Consumers love seeing videos on social media. 54% of consumers want more video content from a business or a brand they support.

 But if you are looking for videos with a greater return on your investment, you need to look further down the sales funnels.

 Consider this.
-More than 80% of consumers or businesses do not want to hear from a salesperson unless they are close to the point of purchase.
+More than 80% of consumers or businesses do not want to hear from a salesperson unless they are ready to buy.

-A salesperson’s role was always to help guide the prospect through the sales funnel, explain the product or service and handle objections.
-Video is well positioned to fill that gap.
+A salesperson’s role was to help guide the prospect through the sales funnel, explain the product or service, and handle objections.
+Again, video is well-positioned to fill that gap.

 So, when thinking about marketing videos for your business, think of their role in the sales funnel.
-What type of videos are needed at different stages in the sales process?
+What types of videos are needed at different stages in the sales process?

 These marketing videos simply explain your product or service in terms of solving a problem or addressing a pain point for a prospect.